hyperledger-labs/cc-tools-doc/docs/tutorials.md

 **<span style="color:blue">NOTE</span>**

-It is not the purpose of this tutorial to teach the concepts of MSP or **Hyperledger Fabric CA**
+It is not the purpose of this tutorial to teach the concepts of MSP or **Hyperledger Fabric CA**, for that check the official [HF Docs](https://hyperledger-fabric.readthedocs.io/).

 ---

-The generation of certificates and MSP necessary for network generation is performed through the script below to be executed in the **./fabric** folder:
+The generation of certificates and MSP necessary for network generation is performed through the script below to be executed in the `./fabric` folder:

 ```sh